 8. After submission

-In some cases we may contact a lead professional (if given) to check details of your application - such as project costs and project description - or the denominational body, or local Churches Trust, for their knowledge of the scheme.
+We will usually contact your lead professional to check details of your application such as project costs and project description.
+Sometimes we may also contact your denominational body, or your local Churches Trust, for their knowledge of the scheme.